freeminer/freeminer/doc/lua_api.md

     * `compression`: Optional zlib compression level, number in range 0 to 9.
   The data is one-dimensional, starting in the upper left corner of the image and laid out in scanlines going from left to right, then top to bottom.
-  Please note that it's not safe to use string.char to generate raw data, use `colorspec_to_bytes` to generate raw RGBA values in a predictable way.
+  You can use `colorspec_to_bytes` to generate raw RGBA values.
-  The resulting PNG image is always 32-bit.
   Palettes are not supported at the moment.
   You may use this to procedurally generate textures during server init.
-* `minetest.urlencode(str)`: Encodes non-unreserved URI characters by a percent sign followed by two hex digits.
+* `minetest.urlencode(str)`: Encodes reserved URI characters by a percent sign followed by two hex digits.
 See
   [RFC 3986, section 2.3](https://datatracker.ietf.org/doc/html/rfc3986#section-2.3).